balena-io/docs/pages/faq/questions.md

 Persistent data is specific to a fleet.
 If you move devices between fleets running different code, then keeping persistent data from the old fleet could potentially cause issues.

-On devices running {{ $names.os.lower }} versions before 2.12.0, if you move the device back to the old fleet you'll find `/data` remains intact.
-Newer {{ $names.os.lower }} versions automatically purge named volumes when a device is moved to a new fleet.
+On devices running balenaOS versions before 2.12.0, if you move the device back to the old fleet you'll find `/data` remains intact.
+Newer balenaOS versions automatically purge named volumes when a device is moved to a new fleet.

 ##### It appears that there is a centralized master running (in cloud) and agents running on devices.
 Is that accurate?